-A tried and tested solution is already available for buildings of the future: the Passive House Standard combines maximum efficiency with optimal comfort.
-How this works, was demonstrated by experts from all over the world on 22 and 23 April during the International Passive House Conference in Darmstadt.
+The Passive House Standard combines maximum efficiency with optimal comfort.
+How this works, was demonstrated by about 1000 experts from all over the world on 22 and 23 April 2016 during the International Passive House Conference in Darmstadt.
 This event also marked an anniversary: 25 years ago, the world's first Passive House building was built just a few kilometres away from the congress centre – and a brand new study, presented at the Conference, proves the sustainability of the concept.

 Darmstadt, Germany.
 The winners of the Component Award 2016 for ventilation solutions in residential buildings have been selected.
 The first prize goes to a concept by the Austrian manufacturer Pichler.
 A joint second prize will be granted to the Dutch company Vaventis and the Italian firm Michael Tribus Architecture.
 The approaches for building retrofits selected by an independent jury are not only characterised by a high level of energy efficiency, but also by their economic viability.